superbenefit/WREEP-docs/support.md

 # Support

-Support for the WREEP Community is provided by [SuperBenefit's WREEP Cell](support.md#how-to-get-help).
+Support for the Windfall Protocol Community is provided by [SuperBenefit's WP Cell](support.md#how-to-get-help).

 ## Community How-To Guides